15 Ripped Celebrity Women Who Define #StrongIsSexy

 “I’ve been pretty consistent with exercise for the past several years,” Underwood told Self magazine in 2012.
 “Growing up, I was semi-sporty but didn’t really do much.
 If I’d kept on that path, it wouldn’t have ended well!
 I’m from the South, where there’s a lot of fried food, and that’s bound to show.”
 Underwood follows a vegetarian diet and, alongside her former NHL star husband Mike Fisher, has embraced an active, athletic lifestyle that shows.

 As this video she did with Muscle & Fitness shows, Carano has been a dedicated mixed martial artist for a long time, and has showed that her strong fighter’s frame is every bit as quote-unquote “feminine” as any other body type.
-She’s parlayed her movie star looks and physical strength into a successful action movie career.
+She’s parlayed her movie star looks and physical strength into a successful action movie and now television career.

 You Know Her From: A dancer, singer, and actress, she’s appeared on Dancing with the Stars, America’s Got Talent, and the 2011 Footloose remake.